AaronWatters/H5Gizmos/doc/Components/Simple.md

 In the example below the `plot_region` component displays the result of plotting a star shape using `matplotlib`.
+First create and show a plot region object

 ```Python
 from H5Gizmos import Plotter